zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_memory_pools.rst

 Concepts
 ********

-The microkernel's memory pool objects provide dynamic allocation and release of variable-size memory blocks.
+The microkernel's :dfn:`memory pool` objects provide dynamic allocation and release of variable-size memory blocks.

-Unlike a memory map, which only supports memory blocks of a single size, a memory pool has the ability to support multiple memory block sizes.
-It does this by subdividing blocks into smaller chunks whenever possible to more closely match the actual needs of the requesting task.
+Unlike :ref:`memory map <microkernel_memory_map>` objects, which support memory blocks of only a *single* size, a memory pool can support memory blocks of *various* sizes.
+The memory pool does this by subdividing blocks into smaller chunks, where possible, to more closely match the actual needs of a requesting task.

 Any number of memory pools can be defined in a microkernel system.
-Each memory pool has a name that uniquely identifies it.
+Each memory pool has:

+* A **name** that uniquely identifies it.
-In addition, a memory pool defines minimum and maximum memory block sizes in bytes and the number of maximum size blocks that the memory pool contains.
+* A **minimum** and **maximum** block size, in bytes, of memory blocks within the pool.
+* The **number of maximum-size memory blocks** initially available.

 A task that needs to use a memory block simply allocates it from a memory pool.
-If a block of the desired size is unavailable, the task may choose to wait for one to become available.
-Following a successful allocation the :c:data:`pointer_to_data` field of the block descriptor supplied by the task indicates the starting address of the memory block.
+When a block of the desired size is unavailable, the task can wait for one to become available.
+Following a successful allocation, the :c:data:`pointer_to_data` field of the block descriptor supplied by the task indicates the starting address of the memory block.
 When the task is finished with a memory block, it must release the block back to the memory pool that allocated it so that the block can be reused.

-Any number of tasks may wait on a memory pool simultaneously;
-when a memory block becomes available it is given to the highest priority task that has waited the longest.
+Any number of tasks can wait on a memory pool simultaneously; when a memory block becomes available, it is given to the highest-priority task that has waited the longest.

 When a request for memory is sufficiently smaller than an available memory pool block, the memory pool will automatically split the block into 4 smaller blocks.
 The resulting smaller blocks can also be split repeatedly, until a block just larger than the needed size is available, or the minimum block size, as specified in the MDEF, is reached.

-If the memory pool is unable to find an available block that is at least the requested size, it will attempt to create one by merging adjacent free blocks; if it is unable to create a suitable block the request fails.
+If the memory pool cannot find an available block that is at least the requested size, it will attempt to create one by merging adjacent free blocks.
+If a suitable block can't be created, the request fails.

-Although a memory pool uses efficient algorithms to manage its blocks, splitting available blocks and merging free blocks takes time and increases the overhead involved in allocating a block.
+Although a memory pool uses efficient algorithms to manage its blocks, the splitting of available blocks and merging of free blocks takes time and increases overhead block allocation.
 The larger the allowable number of splits, the larger the overhead.
-The minimum and maximum block size parameters specified for a pool can be used to control the amount of splitting, and thus the amount of overhead.
+However, the minimum and maximum block-size parameters specified for a pool can be used to control the amount of splitting, and thus the amount of overhead.

 Unlike a heap, more than one memory pool can be defined, if needed.
-For example, different applications can utilize different memory pools so that one application does not allocate all of the available blocks.
+For example, different applications can utilize different memory pools; this can help prevent one application from hijacking resources to allocate all of the available blocks.

 Purpose
 *******
 Use memory pools to allocate memory in variable-size blocks.

 Use memory pool blocks when sending data to a mailbox asynchronously.

 Usage
 *****